porterbmoody/balmingilead/content/posts/Temple garment.md

 # Temple Garment

 After Adam and Eve were expelled from the Garden of Eden, they were cast down to earth and fell and found themselves naked.
+So then the sewed fig leaves together and covered themselves.
 > 7 And the eyes of them both were opened, and they knew that they were naked; and they sewed fig leaves together, and made themselves aprons.

 Genesis 3:21